arinaldi3/StretchGoalsProject/docs/journals/ava.md

 Today, Carlos, Mindy, and I got to work on the attend button.
 It was a lot more complicated than we anticipated, and we had to change some of the models on the backend to have many-to-many relationships.
 We needed a many-to-many relationship so one specific class could have many students, so one class object can have a student field that represents a list of students, and students have a field called class that references a list of classes.
 We almost have that figured out with Zach's help and we'll continue to fix that tomorrow.

 # Sept 14, 2022
-We kept working today on that issue yesterday, and we finally figured it out.
+We kept working today on that issue yesterday, and we are very close to figuring it out.
+Tomorrow hopefully we will finish in the morning and get started writing unit tests on the front end.